Santhosh-Mani/Santhosh-Mani.github.io/README.md

 ## Work Experience
 **Data Analyst @ MOVING WALLS INDIA PRIVATE LIMITED (_November 2021 - August 2022 _)**
-- Validated data sets from global sources, analyzed their trends, and drew insights from the reports to predict future audience migration with an accuracy of 85%.
+- Validated data sets from global sources, analyzed their trends and drew insights from the reports to predict future audience migration with an accuracy of 85%.
 - Analyzed audience behavior and engagement data, created intuitive visual reports, and collaborated with cross-functional teams to optimize media campaigns and enhance decision-making processes.